 4. New Lanark

-After the ownership of the village fell into the hands of a Welsh utopian socialist and philanthropist Robert Owen, New Lanark flourished to its full potential and became an incredibly successful business site.
+After the village's ownership fell into the hands of Welsh utopian socialist and philanthropist Robert Owen, New Lanark flourished to its full potential and became an incredibly successful business site.

 5. Skellig Michael

-Skellig Michael is a tough nut to crack for archeologists since it is bizarre that an island so old is in such a good condition.
+Skellig Michael is a challenging site for archaeologists, as it is remarkable that an island with such old buildings remains in such good condition.
 See for yourself.

 6. The Old and New Towns of Edinburgh

-Visiting Edinburgh while in Scotland is a must, and now that you know that the Old and New Towns are this widely appreciated, you cannot miss exploring it.
+Visiting Edinburgh while in Scotland is a must, and now that you know that the Old and New Towns are widely appreciated, you cannot miss exploring them.
+Both parts of the city are unique, offering a perfect blend of Medieval times and culture, as well as Georgian town planning.

 7. St Kilda